Steering Committee

 Tuen Mun Hospital, Hong Kong

-Dr Mok is the Chief of the Division of Rheumatology, Department of Medicine, Tuen Mun Hospital, Hong Kong.
-He is a consultant physician and an honorary teaching professor of both the University of Hong Kong and the Chinese University of Hong Kong.
-Dr Mok has served as the Program Director of the Rheumatology/Immunology accreditation board of the Hong Kong College of Physicians.
+Professor Mok is the Chief of the Division of Rheumatology, Department of Medicine, Tuen Mun Hospital, Hong Kong.
+He is a consultant physician and an honorary teaching Professor of both the University of Hong Kong and the Chinese University of Hong Kong.
+Professor Mok has served as the Program Director of the Rheumatology/Immunology accreditation board of the Hong Kong College of Physicians.